jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It was a good deal.
 The growing peace returned civilization to western Europe.
 Soon the people had new and better shovels, oxen, wood houses, buckets, sickles, and other tools to expand their cyborgology.
 Since the kings did such a good job, society happily recognized them as heroes, or "Protagonist Kings."

 This was the start of the "noble divine right to rule."
 And, the divine kings took their job seriously.
-They stepped up and had many battle scars to prove it.
+They had many battle scars to prove it.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _You'd believe in holy kings too if barbarians, Vandals, or Vikings were at your doorstep.
 Credit: [Vikings](https://en.wikipedia.org/wiki/Vikings_(2013_TV_series)).
 [Reader Mode.](https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin)_